Anirudh-joshi-bit/bootloader/README.md

 `printf ("update succfull !!!\n\r");`

-* if the above message is not printed, the user need to reupload the update
+* if the above message is not printed, the user needs to reupload the update

 # Roll Back strategy ->
 *    if flag is not cleared , old fimrware is retrieved from the COPY section .
 At the end of this operation flag is cleared